nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify   protocol  ID,   port,  host   and  origin   of alternative service.  <HOST>  and <ORIGIN> are optional.
-    They are  advertised in  alt-svc header field  or HTTP/2 ALTSVC frame.
+    They  are advertised  in  alt-svc header  field only  in HTTP/1.1  frontend.
 This  option can  be used  multiple times   to   specify  multiple   alternative   services.
-Example:
-    :option:`--altsvc`\=h2,443
+    Example: :option:`--altsvc`\=h2,443

 .. option:: --add-response-header=<HEADER>